fqueyroi/tulip_plugins/MetalArchivesScraping/README.md

 ## Similar Band Network

 [MASimilarBandsCrawling.py](https://github.com/fqueyroi/tulip_plugins/tree/master/MetalArchivesScraping/MASimilarBandsCrawling.py) is a Tulip-python Import plugin that generate a network of similar band starting with a given band url.
-The result is a directed graph: if Metal-archives users find that 'High On Fire' is similar to 'Motorhead', it doesn't mean they find that 'Motorhead' is similar to 'High On Fire'.
+The result is a directed graph: if Metal-archives users find that 'High On Fire' is similar to 'Motorhead' (arc from 'High On Fire' to 'Motorhead' with a score >= min score), it doesn't mean they find that 'Motorhead' is similar to 'High On Fire'.

 Here's an example of output with parameters:
 - url : https://www.metal-archives.com/bands/Weedeater/